linuxserver/docker-duckdns/README.md

 ## Setting up the application

-First, go to www.duckdns.org, register your subdomain and retrieve your token
+First, go to [duckdns site][duckurl], register your subdomain and retrieve your token
 Then run the docker create command above with your subdomain(s) and token
 It will update your IP with the DuckDNS service every 5 minutes